Title: Therapy

 Originally published in Germany as Die Therapie by Knaur, 2006

 Wow.
-Talk about a page turner!
+Talk about a page-turner!

 Therapy is an intense psychological thriller.
 After reading this book, I’ll think twice about labeling other books as psychological thrillers.
-It’s the story of famous psychotherapist Viktor Larenz’s search for his missing daughter, Josephine or Josey, and his own process of grief and betrayal.
+It’s the story of famous psychotherapist Viktor Larenz’s search for his missing daughter, Josephine or Josey, and his process of grief and betrayal.
 Josey disappeared four years ago from a doctor’s office where her father dropped her off.
 She had been sick with an un-diagnosable illness and was going to see yet another specialist.

-Viktor and his wife, Isabell, are coping with the disappearance in their own ways.
+Viktor and his wife, Isabell, cope with the disappearance in their own ways.
 Isabell seems to be throwing herself into her work whereas Viktor has slowly fallen apart.
 He’s quit seeing patients, drinks too much, and hopes for the day an investigator will show up and tell him his daughter is dead, giving him closure.
 Isabell seems confident that Josey is alive; she may blame Viktor for Josey’s disappearance.
 The action takes place in Berlin and Parkum, an island off Germany’s coast in the North Sea, where Viktor has a cottage and to which he retreats to work on interview questions for Spiegel magazine that’s due in a few days.